-The annotated forms offer assistance and guidance to parents and educators; they are not intended as an exclusive manner for complying with state and/or federal special education statutes and regulations.
-Page 15 of 52 September 1, 2020 Parental concerns for enhancing the education of the student: A discussion about the parents' concerns for enhancing their child's education is to take place during the IEP Team meeting.
+Parental concerns for enhancing the education of the student: A discussion about the parents' concerns for enhancing their student's education is to take place during the IEP Team meeting.
 The results of that discussion are documented in this section of the IEP.